 The Phillips Black Project

 The Phillips Black Project, a public interest law firm, provides legal representation to prisoners in the United States sentenced to the severest penalties under law.
 Phillips Black’s practice emphases are three-fold: providing the highest quality legal representation in state post-conviction proceedings; litigating breakdowns of the capital post-conviction process in state and federal courts; and leading strategic litigation to safeguard the integrity of the criminal justice system in the imposition of its severest penalties.
 Law student volunteers will assist with legal research and review and analysis of court records.
+All JD class years and LL.M.s are welcome to apply.

 How to apply: Please send your resume and a short explanation of your interest to firstname.lastname@example.org.